 - If it has happened before, and if so how was it resolved.

 - Whether you have spoken to the person and what was their reaction

 - Any other information to help us deal with your complaint.

 Statutory Nuisance Notices served

-Notices were served under section 80 of the Environmental Protection Act 1990.
-This list covers the last three financial years from 2017 and Quarter 1 to Quarter 3 of 2020-2021.
+Notices served under section 80 of the Environmental Protection Act 1990.